fairandsmart/right-consent/_posts/2021-01-20-we-are-live.md

   - News
 ---

-We are delighted to share that Right Consents Community Edition is now open to the happy few beta-testers!
+We are delighted to share that Right Consents Community Edition is now open!
+Feel free to test it.